bcatctr/paraLDA/index.md

 Thirdly, the super linearity occurred for PLDA in large dataset NYTimes.
 This might result from the inner implementation of PLDA.
 The split of the corpus help  one process to hold the data structures in caches or memories.

+We can not reach the linear speedup for both synchronized and asynchronized implementation.
+The synchronized lda will have to Allreduce and communicate between each other.
+This communication cost slow down the entire program.
+As for asychronzied lda, the master node will have to sequentially reduce all the updates. which makes the client to wait for master even though some latency can be hidden.

 Provide graphs of speedup or execute time.
 Please precisely define the configurations being compared.
 Is your baseline single-threaded CPU code?
 It is an optimized parallel implementation for a single CPU?